-On July 13, 2021 Over the term of the facility, we entered into a number of amendments.
-Most recently, on April 1, 2024, we entered into the FirstFourth Amendment to the A/R Purchase Agreement, which among other things, reducedextended the commitments term of the third-party financial institutions (the "Purchasers") from \$250 million to \$150 million.

-On June 27, 2022, we entered into the Third Amendment to the A/R Purchase Agreement which extended to the term earliest of (i) April 1, 2027, (ii) the date that is ninety (90) calendar days prior to the occurrence of the Purchase maturity date under and as defined in the Credit Agreement to August 13, 2024 and increased the commitments (iii) if any of the Purchasers from \$150 million to \$250 million.
-Subject to Purchaser approval, principal amount of the A/R Purchase Agreement allows for purchase commitments to be increased to \$300 million 7.25% Senior Guaranteed Notes are outstanding as of October 15, 2025, then October 15, 2025.
+Over the term of the facility, we entered into a number of amendments.
+Most recently, on April 1, 2024, we entered into the Fourth Amendment to the A/R Purchase Agreement, which among other things, extended the term of the A/R Purchase Agreement to the earliest of (i) April 1, 2027, (ii) the date that is ninety (90) calendar days prior to the occurrence of the maturity date under and as defined in the [2024 Credit Agreement](#) and (iii) if any of the principal amount of the 7.25% Senior Guaranteed Notes are outstanding as of October 15, 2025, then October 15, 2025.

 The amount available for purchase under the A/R Agreements fluctuates over time based on the total amount of eligible receivables generated during the normal course of business after excluding excess concentrations and certain other ineligible receivables.
-The maximum purchase commitment of the Purchasers under the A/R Agreements is \$250.0 million and the amount of receivables purchased by the third-party Purchasers as of September 30, 2023 March 31, 2024 was \$174.0 million \$157.0 million.
+The maximum purchase commitment of the Purchasers under the A/R Agreements is \$250.0 million and the amount of receivables purchased by the third-party Purchasers as of [March 31, 2024](#) [June 30, 2024](#) was [\\$157.0 million](#) [\\$156.0 million](#).